Peravoor: Politics

 Peravoor Assembly constituency is a part of Kannur Lok Sabha constituency.
 The current MLA of Peravoor is Adv.
 Sunny Joseph from INC who won in 2021 Kerala Legislative Assembly election with a vote share of 46.93%.

 Law and order

-Peravoor is one of the four sub divisions in Kannur rural police district.
-Peravoor sub division was established on 18th February 2021 by bifurcating Iritty sub division.
-The sub division has jurisdiction over four police stations, viz Peravoor, Muzhakkunnu, Maloor and Kelakam, with an area of 379 km², comprising 11 villages.
+Peravoor is one of the four subdivisions in Kannur rural police district.
+Peravoor sub division was established on 18 February 2021 by bifurcating Iritty subdivision.
+The subdivision has jurisdiction over four police stations, viz Peravoor, Muzhakkunnu, Maloor and Kelakam, with an area of 379 km2, comprising 11 villages.